 äal, n.
 [Hind. āl, a plant.] a plant of the genus Morinda: it is commonly called Indian muläam, n.
-[D.] a measure of liquids among the aam, n.
-[D.] a measure of liquids among the Dutch, varying in different cities from thirty-seven to forty-one English wine gallons. äard'värk, n.
-[D., earth pig.] an African anteater, Orycteropus capensis. äard'wolf (-wulf), n.
-[D., earth wolf.] a digitigrade, carnivorous, quadruped orous quadruped.
-Proteles lalandi, of South Africa, some what like the hyena and the civet.
+[D.] a measure of liquids among the Dutch, varying in different cities from thirty-seven to forty-one English wine gallons. aard/vark, n.
+[D., earth pig.] an African anteater, Orycteropus eater, Orycteropus capensis.

+äard'wolf (-wulf), n.

+[D., earth wolf.] a digitigrade, carnivorous quadruped, Proteles lalandi, of South Africa, somewhat like hyena what like the nyena and the civet.

-Xa-ron'ic, Xa-ron'ic'il, a, pertaining to Aaron, the first high priest of the Hebrews, or to the priesthood of which he was the head.
+Aaron'ic, Xaron'ic'al, a. pertaining to Aaron, the first high priest of the Hebrews, or to the priesthood of which he was the head.
+Xar'on's beard, the flowered St. John's-wort,

-or to the priesthood of which he was the head.
-Xar'ŏn's bēard, the flowered St. John's-wort, Hypericum calycinum.
-Xar'ŏn's rod, 1. a rod with a serpent twined round it, used in architecture as an ornament.
-2. any of several plants with flowers on a long stem, as the goldenrod. ab-, a combining form used with words of Latin origin as in abduct: it is the Latin preposition ab, the Greek apo, and the English of, and denotes from, from off, away, down, down from. down from.
+Kar'ôn's bēard, the flowered St. John's-wort, Hypericum calycinum.
+Kar'ôn's rod, 1. a rod with a serpent twined round it, used in architecture as an ornament.
+2. any of several plants with flowers on a long stem, as the goldenrod. ab-, a combining form used with words of Latin origin, as in abduct: it is the Latin preposition ab, the Greek apo, and the English of, and denotes from, from off, away, down, down from. down from.